-Each of our directors has entered into a Director's Agreement with the Company dated as of the effective date of its registration statement as filed with the SEC, which was November 27, 2023 (the "Effective Date").
-Our newly appointed director, Mr. Derong Meng, entered into a Director's Agreement dated April 16, 2024.
+Each of our directors has entered into a Director's Agreement with the Company effective as of December 12, 2024 (the "Effective Date").
 The terms and conditions of each such Director's Agreement are similar in all material aspects.
 Each Director's Agreement is for an initial term of one year and will continue until the director's successor is duly elected and qualified.
 Each director will be up for re-election each year at the annual shareholders' meeting and, upon re-election, the terms, and provisions of his or her Director's Agreement will remain in full force and effect.
 Any Director's Agreement may be terminated for any or no reason by the director or at a meeting called expressly for that purpose by a vote of the shareholders holding more than 50% of the Company's issued and outstanding Ordinary Shares entitled to vote.